-Other particular sources of income are taxable at 20%:
+The following sources of income are taxable at 20%:

-- Income derived from Guernsey property, and - trading activities regulated by the Office of Utility Regulation.
+- Income derived from Guernsey property, - Profits arising or accruing to "large" retailers, which generally means in excess of £500,000, and - trading activities regulated by the Office of Utility Regulation.

 Companies incorporated outside Guernsey are treated as Guernsey-resident if they are controlled in Guernsey, which is when the beneficial ownership of the majority of a company's shares is in the hands of Guernsey resident individuals.